Income Statement Examples

 The sections of a multi-step income statement include:

-- Sales: This section includes total sales, the cost of goods sold, and the difference between the two, which is gross profit.
+- Sales: This section includes total sales, the cost of goods sold, and the difference between the two, gross profit.

-- Operating Expenses: These are the expenses that are directly related to Operations of the company like selling, general, and administrative expenses.
+- Operating Expenses: These are the expenses that are directly related to the Operations of the company, like selling, general, and administrative expenses.

-- Operating Income: It is the income earned from operating activities of the income.
+- Operating Income: It is the income earned from operating activities.
 It is derived from the difference between gross profit and total operating expenses.

 - Non-Operating Income or Expenses: Non-operating activities like investments involve expenses, revenue, gain, or loss.
 Such an entity comes under this category.